Trucking Safety and the Bottom Line

 - Legal expenses

 Properly maintaining vehicles through rigorous preventative maintenance (PM) ensures performance, which directly relates to safety.
-"Every time we do a PM, all safety items are checked," says Mike Hasinec, vice president of maintenance support at Penske Truck Leasing.
+"Every time we do a PM, all safety items are checked," says Mike Hasinec, former vice president of maintenance support at Penske Truck Leasing.
 "Safety is just as important to us as it is to our customers."

 Safety is Serious Business